ritz078/embed-js/README.md

       },
       //set false to embed images
       imageEmbed        : true,
+      //set true to enable lightboxes for images imageLightbox     : true,
       //set false to embed audio
       audioEmbed        : false,
       //set false to show a preview of youtube/vimeo videos with details